sauerbraten/rpncalc/README.md

 # RPN Calculator

-A calculator for reversed polish notation.
+A calculator for reverse polish notation.

 For more information see http://en.wikipedia.org/wiki/Reverse_Polish_notation.